Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 08:11 They are doing such cool stuff with Python.

-08:14 So there's a really cool article called beyond interactive notebook innovation at Netflix.
+08:14 There's a kind of a really cool article called Beyond Interactive Notebook Innovation at Netflix.

-08:22 And as we've all known, Jupyter notebooks have and using the Jupyter system is kind of revolutionized a lot of data analysis and machine learning and quite a bit of that interacting with data environment.
+08:21 And as we've all known, Jupyter Notebooks have, and using the Jupyter system has kind of revolutionized a lot of data analysis and machine learning and, and quite a bit of that interactive, interacting with data environment.

-09:12 Like data experts or data analysts or algorithm engineers or data scientists.
+09:12 Like, you know, data experts or data analysts or algorithm engineers or data scientists.

-09:18 There's all these different things and I'm not quite sure what they all do different, but they're all interacting with these huge data sets.
+09:18 There's all these different things that I'm not quite sure what they all do different, but they're all interacting with these huge data sets.

 10:11 This is almost like making a notebook like a function you can call and pass it inputs and get outputs.